 For most SMEs, starting out in business is a means of taking control over their destiny and pursuing a passion.
 Few see it as just a job.
-Most create their enterprise to do something different, find a better way of making something or a more effective way of helping people.
-But everything is changing.
-And whether your relationship with your key stakeholders will be the same over the coming weeks and months is something to think about now.
+But with everything that is changing, ask yourself:

-- Ask yourself what is the purpose of my business?
+- + What is the purpose of my business?
 Why do people choose to buy from me?
-What am I doing that makes a real difference to my customers? - Given everything that has changed, will that same demand still exist?
-People will act in very different ways after the lockdown - and it is likely that many restrictions will still exist - does your business still meet those needs and will your current positioning support where you might need to go?
+What am I doing that makes a real difference to my customers? - + Given everything that has changed, will that same demand exist?
+Does your business still meet those needs and will your current positioning support where you need to go?